caltech-netlab/caltech-netlab.github.io/README.md

 ### Publications

 The publications page is generated automatically from your BibTex bibliography.
 Simply edit the [\_bibliography/papers.bib](_bibliography/papers.bib).
 By default, the publications will be sorted by year, with the most recent displayed first.
 You can change this behavior and more in the `Jekyll Scholar` section in the [\_config.yml](_config.yml).
-Additionally, if you want customize the look of the publications page, you can edit the [\_pages/publications.md](_pages/publications.md).
+Additionally, if you want to customize the look of the publications page, you can edit the [\_pages/publications.md](_pages/publications.md).

 You just need to add some specific fields, as shown in the [\_bibliography/papers.bib](_bibliography/papers.bib).
 More supported fields can be found [here](https://github.com/alshedivat/al-folio).